Not prioritizing flex? You won’t like what’s really going on

 The Chief Hybrid Officer

-The Chief Hybrid Officer is a new role that companies are turning to in their attempt to give justice to the complex challenge presented by the transition to hybrid.
+The Chief Hybrid Officer is a new role that companies are turning to in their attempt to give justice to the complex challenge presented by the transition to working hybrid.

-As you’ve hopefully now seen — the person tasked with implementing hybrid work needs to have an exceptional skillset, ranging from solid business acumen and operational nous to the ability to manage a physical workspace and digital software.
+As you’ve hopefully now seen — the person tasked with implementing hybrid work needs to have an exceptional skill set, ranging from solid business acumen and operational nous to the ability to manage a physical workspace and digital software.

 Such a wide-ranging assignment could well be handled by an existing employee — but it would seriously risk distracting them from their core work.
 Furthermore, it could mean under-delivering on the potential of a well-implemented hybrid system.